-Also, I intend to have it as an embedded hardware development educational tool.
-Having the pin layout setting interactive makes it easier for advanced hobbyists, and is good for teaching the basics for starters.
+Also, I intend to have it as an embedded hardware development assisting and educational tool.
+Having the pin layout setting interactive makes it easier for advanced hobbyists, and is good for teaching the basics for beginners.

-If someone gets a development board, the first thing he/she looks at is the pin layout.
-For most boards, for example Arduino, the problem can be solved by providing a single image.
+If someone gets a development board, the first thing he/she looks at is the pinout image.
+For most boards, the problem can be solved by providing a single image.

 A brief look at complexity the challenge has:

-There are 3 SPI interfaces with up to 3 CS pins in ESP32, each can be used as:
+There are 3 SPI interfaces with up to 3 CS pins in ESP32 from Espressif, each can be used as:

 - standard: "MISO+MOSI+SCK+SS/CS"

-- quad-mode: with 2 additional pins (mainly used for external flash and ROM)
+- quad-mode: with 2 additional pins (mainly used for external flash and RAM)

 - 3-wire: where MISO and MOSI share the same pin.